27 September, 2022| Website Maintenance|13 minutes

 How do I run a Speed Test on my computer?

-We like GTMetrix as well as Pingdom as these both return a lot of data that get to the heart of what’s slowing your website down on the user’s end.
-You will need an account to get the best results, it’s free and worthwhile entering your email address to obtain.
+We like GTMetrix as well as Pingdom as these both return a lot of data that gets to the heart of what’s slowing your website down on the user’s end.
+You will need an account to get the best results, and it’s free and worthwhile entering your email address to obtain.

 Having a GTMetrix account allows you to change your test location to target where your main user groups are based and get information on server relay time by location.
 It may be that your website server is great at delivering your site information to some users very quickly and others too slowly.